buddypress/wp-cli-buddypress/readme.md

 ## Setup

 * Install [wp-cli](https://wp-cli.org)
 * Install wp-cli-buddypress.
-See https://github.com/wp-cli/wp-cli/wiki/Community-Packages for information on installing via Composer or manually.
+Manuall installation is recommended, though Composer installation should work too.
+See https://github.com/wp-cli/wp-cli/wiki/Community-Packages for information.
+* Inside of a WP installation, type `wp bp`.
+You should see a list of available commands.

 ## Changelog